phillymesh/documents/service_setup/monitoring/2_prometheus.md

 	# nohup ./prometheus > prometheus.log 2>&1 &
 	```

-	**node-exporter** will start listening on port 9090, on all interfaces.
+	**Prometheus** will start listening on port 9090, on all interfaces.

 	Your Prometheus server provides a basic web interface.
 In your browser, you can navigate to [http://localhost:9090/targets](http://localhost:9090/targets) to view the status of the nodes you are tracking.